amiv-eth/amiv-checkin/README.md

 1. and activate it: `source env/bin/activate.fish`
 1. install the requirements inside the virtualenv: `pip install -r requirements.txt`
 1. set the following environment variables: `set -x FLASK_APP run.py`, `set -x FLASK_CONFIG development`, and `set -x FLASK_DEBUG 1`
 1. create the local settings file with all the juicy secrets inside in `instance/config.py`.
-The two follwing options must be set: `SQLALCHEMY_DATABASE_URI` and `SECRET_KEY`.
+The two following options must be set: `SQLALCHEMY_DATABASE_URI` and `SECRET_KEY`.
+See next section.
 1. run the flask app: `flask run`

+## Creating a local DB for development

+1. Install Mysql (on MacOs: `brew install mysql`) and make sure it's running (on MacOS: `brew services start mysql`)
+2. Install a MySql client for python, for instance `mysqlclient` (`pip install mysqlclient`)
+3. Crete user and database on mysql:
+  1. Connect to MySQL: `mysql -u root`
+  2. Create user `CREATE USER '%USER%'@'localhost' IDENTIFIED BY '%PASSWORD%';`, replacing %USER% and %PASSWORD%
+  3. Create DB: `CREATE DATABASE %DB_NAME%;`, replacing %DB_NAME%
+  4. Give all privileges `GRANT ALL PRIVILEGES ON %DB_NAME% . * TO '%USER%'@'localhost';`, replacing %DB_NAME% and %USER%
+4. Edit your `config.py`:
+  1. Set `SECRET_KEY` to some random string
+  2. Set `SQLALCHEMY_DATABASE_URI` to `mysql://%USER%:%PASSWORD%@localhost/%DB_NAME%`
+5. Upgrade DB to correct state: `flask db upgrade`